mybbgroup/Link-tools/README.md

 ## Customisation #2: adding to the auto-terminating link types

-The terminating links of some types of link can be determined automatically without querying those links, e.g., youtu.be links reliably terminate in www.youtube.com video links.
-Link Tools ships with a list of rules to this effect, which minimise queries for some common links.
+The terminating links of some types of link can be determined automatically without querying those links, e.g., `youtu.be` links reliably terminate in `www.youtube.com` video links.
+Link Tools ships with a list of rules to this effect, which eliminate queries for some common links.
 You can find these rules (regular expressions and their replacements) in the file `inc/plugins/linktools/auto-term-links.php`.

 As for ignored query parameters, if you want to add more rules, then simply follow the instructions in the comments at the top of that file (again, look for the all-caps beginning "DO NOT MODIFY THIS FILE").